 Given the heat, prawns are often eaten cold, whether that’s as part of a classic prawn cocktail (enjoying a bit of a comeback) or a chilled seafood salad.
 Oysters are another great option for eating chilled, of course, and many Australians do just that.
 And for many Australians it wouldn’t be Christmas without a barbecue – and what better fish to enjoy on the barbecue than the prawn?
 If you’re looking for a great barbecue idea (or the grill in your oven for those of us not enjoying a summer Christmas) we’ve got just the thing on our recipe page – prawn and vegetable skewers.
 Washed down with a couple of cold beers…maybe I could get used to a summer Christmas after all.

 That’s it for the first half of our whistle-stop tour around the world’s Christmases.
-Keep an eye out for part two, where we’ll be visiting Ecuador, Spain, Italy and America – apologies in advance for the jetlag.
+Click here to read part two, where we’ll be visiting Ecuador, Spain, Italy and America – apologies in advance for the jetlag.

 For many of us, it wouldn’t be Christmas without salmon.
 Christmas is certainly a time of traditions – and arguing whose family tradition is best – but what if you love salmon as a festive treat but want to try it in a new way, or impress guests with a new dish?
 Or maybe you don’t usually eat salmon at Christmas but you’re keen to give it a go – where to begin?

 Don’t worry – the elves at ASC have chosen some recipes that should suit any occasion, whether you’re looking for a tasty meal that’s a lighter alternative to meat, or hoping to win over those hard-to-impress in-laws with a fine dining experience.